 Please Note: Volunteers who work three or more six hour shifts on either Friday, Saturday and/or Sunday will receive comic con weekend admission for one additional family member in addition to themselves upon check-out from their third shift.

-Security — Maintain a safe environment for all attendees and participants, check attendees are wearing proper credentials, watch emergency exit points, check cosplay weapons, check bags, coordinate with local police and security personnel.
+Credential Monitor — Maintain a safe environment for all attendees and participants, check attendees are wearing proper credentials, watch emergency exit points, coordinate with security personnel if you see anything that needs attention.

 Ticketing / Merchandise Booth — Take money or credit card transactions for tickets and/or merchandise, scan will call tickets and hand out show credentials, hand out programs/maps.

 Panels/Programming — Help maintain the programming schedule, help speakers with any problems.
 Work with Hospitality to stock green room area for Guests, Customer service questions regarding programming in your area, maintain lines and/or seating.
 AV experience will be given first priority.

 Convention Set Up / Break Down – Help with load in/load out, set up of exhibitor room floor, set up of pipe and drape for celebrity booths, etc. Then break it all down and load it out.
 May require heavy lifting.